Using This Book

 Your strange mind is hard to understand.
 You have Advantage on saving throws you make to avoid or end the Charmed and Frightened conditions, as well as Advantage on saving throws against effects meant to alter your memory or emotions.

-Assert your will onto another by casting a commanding beam from your central eye.
+You've developed the ability to Invade the minds of another.
 You can cast the Dominate Monster spell.
-Wisdom is the spellcasting ability for this spell.
+Intelligence is the spellcasting ability for this spell.

-Creatures charmed in this way gain a damage bonus equal to your Wisdom Modifier with their weapon, Unarmed Strike, or spell attacks.
+Creatures charmed in this way gain a damage bonus equal to your Intelligence Modifier with their weapon, Unarmed Strike, or spell attacks.

 Converting for 2014 Rules